afancyfridgemagnet/chatweave/README.md

 Joins one or more channels.
 Alias: /j

-`/leave <partial channel names or numbers>`
+`/leave <partial channel names/numbers>`
 Leaves one or more channels.
 If no parameters specified, leaves the currently active channel.
 Alias: /l, /part

-`/channel <partial channel name or number>`
+`/channel <partial channel name/number>`
 Sets the active channel that messages will be sent to (indicated by a rectangle around channel name.)
 Alias: /chan, /c

-`/background <partial channel name or number> <hex color>`
+`/background <partial channel name/number> <hex color>`
 Sets a background hex-color for messages received from specified channel.
 An 8-digit hex color can be used for transparency.
 See more information about hex-color transparency here: https://gist.github.com/lopspower/03fb1cc0ac9f32ef38f4
 Alias: /bg

-`/solo <partial channel names or numbers>`
+`/solo <partial channel names/numbers>`
 Unmutes specific channels while muting all other channels.
 If no parameters specified, solos the currently active channel.

-`/mute <partial channel names or numbers>`
+`/mute <partial channel names/numbers>`
 Mutes one or more channels, hiding and preventing messages from showing.
 If no parameters specified, mutes the currently active channel.

-`/unmute <partial channel names or numbers>`
+`/unmute <partial channel names/numbers>`
 Unmutes one or more channels, allowing future messages to show.
 If no parameters specified, unmutes the currently active channel.

 `/unmuteall`
 Unmutes all channels, allowing all future messages to be shown.

-`/clear <optional partial channel name(s) or number(s)`
+`/purge <optional partial channel names/numbers`
-Clears messages from specified channel(s).
+Removes messages from specified channels.
-If no parameters specified, clears messages from the currently active channel.
+If no parameters specified, removes messages from the currently active channel.

-`/clearall`
+`/purgeall`
-Clears all messages from the screen.
+Removes all messages from all channels.

 `/ignore <user names>`
 Add users to ignore list, preventing messages from being shown.
 Useful for ignoring known bots.
-Commonly used bot accounts: nightbot pokemoncommunitygame sery_bot soundalerts streamelements streamlabs tangiabot
+Commonly used bot accounts: `nightbot pokemoncommunitygame sery_bot soundalerts streamelements streamlabs tangiabot`

 `/unignore <user names>`
 Remove users from ignore list, allowing future messages to be shown.

 `/logout`
-Disconnects from Twitch and invalidates the current access token, effectively logging out completely.
+Disconnects from Twitch and invalidates the current access token, effectively logging out of the current session completely.

 ## Configuration Commands

 `/botcommands <true|false>`
-When set to false, messages presumed to be bot commands (generally messages prefixed with a !) will not be shown.
+When set to false, messages presumed to be bot commands will not be shown.
 May be helpful in reducing message spam.
+Bot commands are messages prefixed with "!" such as !giveaway, !pokecheck, !discord, etc.

 `/thirdpartyemotes <true|false>`
 When set to true, parses and displays third-party GLOBAL and CHANNEL emotes from 7TV, BTTV, FFZ.

 `/history <# messages>`
-Sets the maximum number of messages to keep on screen.
+Sets the maximum number of messages to keep visible.
 Messages over this limit will be removed.
 Set to 0 to disable this functionality.

 `/prune <# seconds>`
-Sets the maximum age of messages to keep on screen.
+Sets the maximum age of messages to keep visible.
 Messages older than this will be removed.
 Set to 0 to disable this functionality.

 `/fresh <# seconds>`
 Messages older than # seconds will be separated with a 'tracker bar' that may help keep track of new messages.
 Set to 0 to disable this functionality.